haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 removeitem `item` `quantity`

-*  `item` from data.items.stats
+*  `item` is from data.items.stats

 *  `quantity` is a number.

 Example:
 ```
-# From BPRE0, 171741:
+# From BPRE0, 16FA1E:
-removeitem TINYMUSHROOM 2
+removeitem TEA 1
 ```
 Notes:
 ```